Product Owner Formation

 I published a list of seminal works for interested product owners under Books.

-Requirement Engineering Trainings
+Requirement Engineering Training

 The most relevant organization is Europe is the International Requirements Engineering Board IREB.
 Professional requirements engineers should be IREB certified.